punkave/habit/README.md

 A simple static site generator based on nunjucks, LESS and markdown.

+## "Why?"

+We wanted a static site generator that uses the same frontend stack as [Apostrophe](http://apostrophecms.org).
+We also wanted strong support for building accordion-style navigation, breadcrumb trails, "next" buttons and the like easily.

+## Getting started

 There is a sample site provided in the "test" folder:

 ```bash